Dave Wilcox: Professional career

 During the 1964–1974 span, the 49ers had a winning record in four seasons (1965, 1970, 1971, 1972), and made the playoffs in three consecutive seasons (1970, 1971, 1972) under head coach Dick Nolan.
 In 1970, San Francisco won the NFC West division title with a win-lost-tie record of 10–3–1.
 In a divisional game of the 1970 NFL Playoffs, San Francisco defeated the Minnesota Vikings 17–14, holding them to 124 net passing yards and 117 yards rushing.
 However, they lost the NFC championship game to the Dallas Cowboys.

 In 1971, the 49ers had a particularly good year on defense, allowing only 216 points (15.4 points/game), 6th least in the NFL, and won the NFC West with a record of 9–5.
 They won their divisional game of the 1971 NFL Playoffs over the Washington Redskins, allowing only 99 yards rushing and 93 net passing yards, but again lost the NFC championship game to Dallas.
 In 1972, San Francisco won the NFC West for the third straight year with a record of 8–5–1, allowing on defense 249 points (17.8 points/game), 9th in the league.
 But they lost their divisional game of the 1972 NFL Playoffs to Dallas, thus eliminated by the Cowboys three consecutive years.
 In those three years, Wilcox at left side linebacker formed a strong tandem with middle linebacker Frank Nunley and right linebacker Skip Vanderbundt.

-He thrived on action and wanted it all directed his way.
+Wilcox thrived on action and wanted it all directed his way.
 "What I do best," Wilcox once stated, "is not let people block me.
 I just hate to be blocked."
 Hall of Fame linebacker Joe Schmidt was impressed by his strength.
 "He gave us fits," he remarked.
 "The lead block had to really come out hard to take him out because he was so strong."
 Aided by his speed and long reach, he was also effective in pass coverage and managed to intercept 14 passes during his career.

-Following each season, San Francisco would rate their players based on their performance.
+After each season, San Francisco would rate their players based on their performance.
 The typical score for a linebacker was 750.
-Wilcox’s score in 1973 was 1,306.
+Wilcox's score in 1973 was 1,306.
 That season the veteran linebacker recorded 104 solo tackles, four forced fumbles, and tackled opposing ball carriers for a loss 13 times.

-Durable, Wilcox missed only one game during his career due to injury.
+Wilcox was durable and missed only one game during his career due to injury.
 Four times he was named All-NFL (1967, 1971, 1972, 1973) by the AP and two times All-NFC (1971, 1972).
 He was also selected to play in seven Pro Bowls.